hashicorp/waypoint/.github/CONTRIBUTING.md

 If you wish to work on Waypoint itself, you'll first need [Go](https://golang.org) installed (version 1.14+ is _required_).

+[go-bindata](https://github.com/go-bindata/go-bindata) is a binary dependency that must be on your PATH to build Waypoint.
+The [HashiCorp copy](https://github.com/go-bindata/go-bindata) may be installed with:
+`go get -u github.com/hashicorp/go-bindata/...`

 Next, clone this repository and then run `make bin`.
 In a few moments, you'll have a working `waypoint` executable in the Waypoint repository root and `$GOPATH/bin`: